LiuzLab/AI_MARRVEL/README.md

 ```

 ## License
-AI-MARRVEL is licensed under GPL v3.
+AI-MARRVEL is licensed under GPL-3.0.
 You are welcomed to use it for research purpose.
 For business purpose, please contact us for licensing.